simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 2.md

 @Profile("openai")
 public class OpenAIClient {
 ```
-- Note: the `@Profile` annotation we be useful later when we want our application to switch between OpenAI, Azure, Ollama, etc.
+- Note: the `@Profile` annotation will be useful later when we want our application to switch between OpenAI, Azure, Ollama, etc.
 18. Add code to automatically provide a reference to the `ChatClient`.
 Spring Boot automatically creates this when the Spring AI dependencies are on the classpath:
 ```
 	@Autowired